CSpanias/cspanias.github.io/_posts/2023-11-10-Hack The Box's Starting Point Review.md

 ## Tier 0

-According to HTB, the goal of Tier 0 machines are to:
+According to HTB, the goal of this leve is to:

 > *Cover the absolute **fundamentals of attacking a Box**.
 You'll learn **how to connect to the VPN**, perform **basic enumeration of ports and services**, and **interact with the services you find**.
 Each Box in this Tier is focused on a particular tool or service and contains only a single primary step.*

 ![tier0](tier-0-completed.png)

 This tier contains 8 rooms in total and the final task of each machine is to find a single flag, the `flag.txt` file.
 Each machine includes a walkthrough that is similary structured, and, usually, contains three sections:
-1. Introduction: General information as well as setting up the room's context.
+1. **Introduction**: General information for setting up the room's context.
-2. Enumeration: How to use `nmap` for port scanning and to enumerate a specific service.
+2. **Enumeration**: How to use `nmap` for port scanning and how to perform service-specific enumeration.
-3. Foothold: How to interact with the service found.
+3. **Foothold**: How to interact with the service found.

 ![Tier 0 walkthrough](tier0-walkthrough.jpg)